 Called To Sanctification

-God first reaches out to build a connection with us by providing salvation through Christ because sin has put a barrier between Him and us.
-Then, after the Lord has made us right with Him, He calls us to sanctification or holiness.
-This indicates that He distinguishes us for His purposes.
-Although not flawless, it is a life oriented toward justice and obedience.
+As we learn in the Old Testament, God first reaches out to build a connection with us by providing salvation through Christ, as sin has put a barrier between Him and us.
+Then, after the Lord has made us right with Him, He calls us to sanctification so that we may live forever with him.
+This means that God has distinguished us for His purposes.

 Even though this is a divine deed that starts at the time of salvation and lasts until our bodily death, it also necessitates our cooperation.
 Our development into something more like Christ will be hampered if we decide not to work together with the Lord in this process.